Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Free objects in the multidimensional J o nsson-Tarski varieties

 The algebras we use in the main theorem are the free algebras in these varieties.
-The free algebra is a construction that you can do in any variety, but we define them specifically.
+Free algebras can be constructed in any variety, but we give an explicit construction so we can analyze them.